-In 2019, GenSight Biologics obtained committed financing in the form of a bond financing of up to \le 12 million from Kreos Capital VI (UK) Limited and which included two main tranches.
-The first tranche of \le 6 million, including a \le 4.2 million straight bond issuance and a \le 1.8 million convertible bond issuance was drawn in December 2019 ("Tranche A").
+In 2019, GenSight Biologics obtained committed financing in the form of a bond financing of up to $\le$ 12 million from Kreos Capital VI (UK) Limited and which included two main tranches.
+The first tranche of $\le$ 6 million, including a $\le$ 4.2 million straight bond issuance and a $\le$ 1.8 million convertible bond issuance was drawn in December 2019 ("Tranche A").

 The second tranche of €4 million in straight and convertible bonds was available to be drawn through September 2020, conditioned on GenSight obtaining a qualifying financing ("Tranche B").
 Following the grant of the PGE and the amount of revenues anticipated to be generated from Autorisations Temporaires d'Utilisation payantes ("ATUs"), the parties have agreed that Tranche B may be drawn under more flexible conditions and no longer conditioned to the initial qualifying financing.
-Although the total amount of €4 million for Tranche B remains unchanged, the proportion between straight bonds and convertible bonds has been amended to include €0.3 million of additional convertible bonds B and proportionally fewer straight bonds B. Ultimately, Tranche B included a €2.5 million ofstraight bond issuance and €1.5 million of convertible bond issuance.
-Kreos also agreed to extend the interest-only period to December 2020.
+Although the total amount of €4 million for Tranche B remains unchanged, the proportion between straight bonds and convertible bonds has been amended to include €0.3 million of additional convertible bonds B and proportionally fewer straight bonds B. Ultimately, Tranche B included a €2.5 million of straight bond issuance and €1.5 million of convertible bond issuance.
+Kreos also agreed to extend the interest-only period to December 2020

 The €1.2 million of original convertible loan notes were issued on August 3, 2020 at an issue price of €2.245 per note.
 The €0.3 million of additional convertible loan notes were issued on August 3, 2020 at an issue price of €2.574 per note.
 The notes are convertible into ordinary shares of the Company at any time between the date of issue of the notes and their settlement date.
-Interest of 9.25% will be paid annually up until that settlement date.
+Interest of 9.25% per cent will be paid annually up until that settlement date.

-On December 8, 2020, Kreos Capital VI ("Kreos") decided to convert half of the convertible bonds (the "OC") of tranches A and B and of the additional OC of tranche B. On the same date, Kreos exercised all of the share warrants (the "BSA") of tranches A and B. On this occasion, Kreos used a specific clause in the contract (called "cashless option") which allows Kreos not to pay to GenSight all or part of the exercise price of the BSAs in consideration for the surender of a certain number of BSAs.
+On December 8, 2020, Kreos Capital VI ("Kreos") decided to convert half of the convertible bonds (the "OC") of tranches A and B and of the additional OC of tranche B. On the same date, Kreos exercised all of the share warrants (the "BSA") of tranches A and B.